Skip to the main content.

-Just under 42 percent of medical school applicants in the 2020–2021 academic year ended up matriculating, according to data from the Association of American Medical Colleges.
+Just under 45 percent of medical school applicants in the 2024-2025 academic year ended up matriculating, according to data from the Association of American Medical Colleges (AAMC).

 It probably comes as no surprise that admission to medical school is fiercely competitive.
 The good news is that the steps to medical school are straight forward and there are multiple paths to get there.